xl631212/Personal-AI-News-Podcast/README.md

    - [✅] **2.5 Content Filtering**: Select and prioritize the Content you're most interested in.
    - [ ] **2.6 Interactive User Interface**: (If applicable) Provides a user-friendly web interface for customizing content preferences.

-Stay tuned for these updates and more as we strive to make Stay Ahead your go-to AI news and podcast platform.
+Stay tuned✨ for these updates and more as we strive to make Stay Ahead your go-to AI news and podcast platform.

 ## Contribute